karussell/mvnrepo/README.txt

   <url>https://github.com/karussell/mvnrepo/raw/master/releases/</url>
 </repository>

-If you want to do the same read: http://cemerick.com/2010/08/24/hosting-maven-repos-on-github/
+## If you want to do the same read:

-hint:
+http://cemerick.com/2010/08/24/hosting-maven-repos-on-github/

-mvn -DaltDeploymentRepository=snapshot-repo::default::file:/path/to/mvnrepo/snapshots/ clean deploy -Dmaven.test.skip=true
+Hint add a distributionManagement tag in the pom.xml and do mvn -DaltDeploymentRepository=snapshot-repo::default::file:/path/to/mvnrepo/snapshots/ clean deploy -Dmaven.test.skip=true